PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/minio.md

 1. **Client Upload:** The client selects a file for upload and initiates the process.
 1. **Deduplication Check:** The backend calculates a unique hash (e.g., SHA-256) of the file.
 This hash is then used to query the database.
 1. **Existing File Check:** If the hash exists in the database, it indicates that the file has already been uploaded.
-The system retrieves the existing file metadata (including the MinIO object name and URL) and returns it to the client, effectively preventing redundant uploads.
+The system retrieves the existing file metadata (including the MinIO object name) and returns it to the client, effectively preventing redundant uploads.
 1. **Presigned URL Generation (Upload):** If the hash is not found, the backend generates a presigned URL for uploading the file to MinIO.
 This URL provides temporary, limited access to MinIO for uploading the specific file.
 1. **File Upload to MinIO:** The client uses the presigned URL to upload the file directly to MinIO.
 1. **Metadata Storage:** Upon successful upload, the backend stores the file metadata in the database.
-This includes the file hash, unique file name, MinIO object URL, and other relevant information.
+This includes the file hash, unique file name, MinIO objectName, and other relevant information.

 ## File Updates